Import Tuner Challenge: Reception

-While Famitsu received the Japanese version very well, it did not receive well overseas.
+While the Japanese release of the game was well-received by Famitsu, it garnered mixed to negative reception from Western publications.
 GameRankings gave it a score of 52.77%, while Metacritic gave it 54 out of 100.

 TeamXbox's Nate Ahearn rated the game 4.9 out of 10, saying, "Tuning the numerous parts of your car provides for some decent variation, but you’ll soon figure out that the actual gameplay just isn't very good."
 IGN's Erik Brudvig criticized the AI for being too easy, saying, "They can be blown away on every turn with only minimal drifting and turning skills."